 a) Act as the “voice” of retirees with CUPE and the staff unions.

-b) Respect the roles and responsibilities of the CUPE staff unions and work with them to promote the needs of CUPE retirees and surviving partners.
+b) Respect the roles and responsibilities of the CUPE staff unions and work with them to promote the needs and interests of CUPE retirees and surviving partners.

 c) Maintain active retiree representatives on the Joint Board of Trustees of the CUPE Employee Pension Plan and the Employee Assistance Plan Committee.

 d) Implement active communication tools and networks, ensuring all member communications are issued in both official languages.

 e) Develop a dependable financial base and comprehensive administrative protocols to enable the Association to function as a cost efficient agent, using virtual and electronic tools wherever possible.